.NET, .NET Core SDK Reference

 The SDK provides several hooks (events), by means of which you can get notified of its actions.
 Via the following events you can subscribe to particular events raised by the client:

 : This event is raised when the SDK reaches the ready state.
-If the SDK is set up to use lazy load or manual polling, it's considered ready right after instantiation.
+If the SDK is set up to use lazy loading or manual polling, it's considered ready right after syncing up with the config cache.
 If auto polling is used, the ready state is reached when the SDK has a valid config JSON loaded into memory either from cache or from HTTP.
 If the config couldn't be loaded neither from cache nor from HTTP, theClientReady

 event fires when the auto polling'sMaxInitWaitTime